panrg/questions/draft-irtf-panrg-questions.md

 application developer, but of end-users as well.
 Also, the path selection interfaces presented to applications and end users will need to support multiple levels of granularity.
-Most applications' requirements can be satisfied with the expression path selection policies in terms of properties of the paths, while some applications may need finer-grained, per-path control.
+Most applications' requirements can be satisfied with the expression of path selection policies in terms of properties of the paths, while some applications may need finer-grained, per-path control.
 These interfaces will need to support incremental development and deployment of applications, and provide sensible defaults, to avoid hindering their adoption.

-The fourth question: how can interfaces to the transport and application layers support the use of path awareness?
+The fourth question: how can interfaces among the network, transport, and application layers support the use of path awareness?

-## Implications of Path Awareness for the Data Plane
+## Implications of Path Awareness for the Transport and Application Layers

 In the current Internet, the basic assumption that at a given time all traffic for a given flow will receive the same network treatment and traverse the same path or equivalend paths often holds.
 In a path aware network, this assumption is more easily violated.
 The weakening of this assumption has implications for the design of protocols above any path-aware network layer.

 For example, one advantage of multipath communication is that a given